mikejdublin/philosophy-timeline/README.md

 Every page is created from the same template creating a consistent appearance and functionality.
 When filling forms, the user is presented with feedback in order to enter the correct information.

-A conservative, document-like style has been used a a guiding principle in the design.
+A conservative, book-like style has been used a a guiding principle in the design.
 Rather than spaced paragraphs, the first line is indendented with the exception of the first paragraph which is unindented.

+To increase readability hyphenation is encouraged in the justified paragraphs.

 A pleasent readable font appropriate to the subject matter is used for the main text and used consistantly throughout.

+To prevent very wide columns of text, the entire content of the pages are inclosed in a div within the *body* tag of the site.
+This div has a max_width and the div itself is centred within the viewport as it expands.

 Levels of importance of information are conveyed through the size and style of the fonts used in headings and text according to established convention.

-There are no links to external pages but, were there to be, they would open in a new page.
+Links to external pages open in their own tab.

 ## Coding considerations